Sarah Stein: Later life

 Sarah and Michael moved back to the U.S. in 1935 and brought their collection with them.
 They purchased a home on Kingsley Ave. in Palo Alto, CA.

 When Sarah Stein began to slowly disperse her art collection in the years before her death in 1953, Elise Stern Haas, wife of Walter A. Haas, purchased a Matisse portrait of Sarah and convinced a Chicago collector, Nathan Cummings, to acquire a similar portrait of Michael, with the understanding that both would eventually become part of the collection of the San Francisco Museum of Modern Art.

+Tribute

+Saxophonist Benny Golson dedicates a piece to him in his album "Free" (1963): "Shades Of Stein".
+The track features coltrane changes.